 We are located at 63 Hanover Street, Dunedin.

 We are open for Peer Support from 9am-5.30pm Tuesday, 9am-9pm Wednesday to Friday and, 1pm to 9pm Saturday and Sunday.
-We are now accepting tāngata whaiora in mental health crisis as drop-ins at any point during our opening hours.
+We accept tāngata whaiora in mental health crisis as drop-ins at any point during our opening hours.

-Peer Support is about people connecting with others over shared experiences, and building respectful and mutual relationships.
+Peer Support is a non-clinical service that is about people connecting with others over shared experiences, and building respectful and mutual relationships.
 It is also about validation of their experience of mental distress, social change and tino rangatiratanga/self-determination.

 Peer Supporters at Life Matters are trained to follow the Intentional Peer Support (IPS) model , while incorporating Māori models of health such as Te Whare Tapa Wha , which encourages mutuality, respect, self-determination, transparency and intentionality.
 They are trauma-informed, and trained to ask what is happening for someone instead of what is wrong with them.
 Life Matters is proudly non-clinical – Peer Support is about walking beside someone as they decide what they want their life to look like and how they want to get there.
 Whānau ora is an important aspect of Peer Support at Life Matters as well, and guests are encouraged by their Peer Supporters to define who is in their whānau and incorporate them in their plans for wellness.